ammen99/wf-recorder/README.md

 ```
 wf-recorder -f test-vaapi.mkv -c h264_vaapi -d /dev/dri/renderD128
 ```
-Some drivers report support for rgb0 data for vaapi input but really only support yuv.
-In this case, use the `-t` or `--to-yuv` option in addition to the vaapi options to convert the data in software before sending it to the gpu.
+Some drivers report support for rgb0 data for vaapi input but really only support yuv planar formats.
+In this case, use the `-t` or `--force-yuv` option in addition to the vaapi options to convert the data to yuv planar data before sending it to the gpu.

+The `-e` option attempts to use OpenCL if wf-recorder was built with OpenCL support and `-t` or `--force-yuv` is specified, even without vaapi gpu encoding.
+Use `-e#` or `--opencl=#` to use a specific OpenCL device, where `#` is one of the devices listed.